 And then take your new cell and play through the idea in all keys around the Cycle as before:

 See how easy it was to modify the original exercise and create a new exercise in only a minute?
 Remember, use your creativity and come up with something new!
 Ignore the Jazz Police.

 Even after working on these exercises for a little while though, you might have some difficulty actually applying the technique in real-time because your ear needs to become familiar with the new information…

 If it doesn’t sound right at first when you start to insert dominant chords as transitions, relax.
 Take your time, learn how to hear in this new way, and gradually you’ll start to use these transition chords in a natural way.

 Secret #2: Use the diminished scale like a boss

 Everybody knows the diminished scale.
 But almost nobody uses it creatively.

 Mulgrew Miller uses it everywhere, and in quite a few ways.
-But in this part of his solo, he uses it over a ii V progression:
+But in this part of his solo on All The Things You Are, he uses it over a ii V progression:

 There are many ways to think about how you apply a diminished scale to a dominant chord or a ii V progression, but a straightforward way to think about how Mulgrew uses the diminished scale here is to play the C Diminished Scale down from the 7th: